Skip to main content

 3. Pick a provider — providers without configured credentials show (not configured) so you can spot mistakes.

 4. Set the Amount.
 Either a fixed amount in major units (19.99) or a field reference like [total] to charge whatever value the user enters.
 The data-variable system from 4.0 is fully supported.
+With Stripe you can also define a product list instead — see below.

 5. Pick a Currency (ISO-4217 — USD, EUR, GBP, INR, JPY, etc.).